juga0/autocrypt/doc/level1.rst

 Header injection in outbound mail
 ---------------------------------

+..
+TODO: i don't know how to make this a link to the appendix See :ref:`own_state`

 During message composition, if the ``From:`` header of the outgoing e-mail matches an address that the Autocrypt-capable agent knows the secret key material (``own_state.secret_key``) for, it